hickelsoft/dbtool/README.md

 - BDE for Delphi (to support Paradox and dBase)

+- HickelSOFT VCL Components (included in this repository)

 - For translations in addition: GetIt Package "VCL Translation Support", and a PHP interpreter

 - Woll2Woll InfoPower